IzzetGunturk/Waarnemingapplication/README.md

 # 🗺️ Waarneming application

-I programmed together with 2 groupmembers a look a like google maps for waarneming.nl
+I programmed together with 2 groupmembers a look a like og Google Maps for waarneming.nl

 ## 🛠️ Technologies